kuzzleio/documentation/src/api/1/controller-security/search-users/index.md

 * `scroll`: create a new forward-only result cursor.
 This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/common-options.html#time-units), at the end of which the cursor is destroyed.
 If set, a cursor identifier named `scrollId` will be returned in the results.
 This cursor can then be moved forward using the [scrollUsers]({{ site_base_path }}api/1/controller-security/scroll-users) API action
 * `size`: the maximum number of users returned in one response page

----

-## Body properties

-### Optional:

-The search query itself, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) syntax.

-If the body is left empty, the result will return all available users.

----

 ## Response